filippopassante/AutoResettable/README.md

 # AutoResettable
-Declares an `autoReset()` method in the class to which it is attached, which resets all its variables to their declaration-level default value if any, otherwise to `nil`, provided they’re optionals.
+Declares an `autoReset()` method in the class to which it is attached, which resets all its variables to their declaration-level default value if any, otherwise to `nil` provided they’re optionals.

 Macros can't see each other's expansions, so, if a different macro declares a variable, `@AutoResettable` will ignore it.